 [Notes/Conclusion: God made man from the dust/dirt of the earth and breathed into him.
 This divine breath animated man, made him alive and he became a living soul.
 The logic in me wants to conclude that when the divine breath of God leaves the man of dust, he ceases to be a living soul.
 This makes sense to me.

 Additional reading says that all animals and plants have the "neshamah" or breath of life from God in them.
-And, that all plants and animals become a "nephesh", or living soul.
+And, that all humans become a "nephesh", or living soul.
 No, rocks don't have this.
 This is where Judeo-Christianity parts ways from Buddhism.
 Traditional Jewish teaching says that the Ruach or breath of God is Spirit and that this Spirit "connects" the neshamah and nephesh.
 My study so far, however does not indicate this.
 IMO, this is man's conjecture, at this point.

 Nothing so far says that we are born with an immortal anything!
 So far, the Word simply says we become a living soul when the breath of God enters us.]